REU Research Projects

 Theory and simulation of soft matter (Prof. Peter Olmsted) Professor Olmsted studies a wide range of systems, including liquid crystals, surfactant solutions, membranes, polymer gels and networks, polymer melts and blends.
 He has strong interests in biological problems and materials, including proteins, membranes, and cell biophysics (the figure shows a predicted free energy landscape for lipid bilayers).
 General themes are (1) the role of complex microstructure and fluctuations on equilibrium phase behavior and kinetics, and (2) strongly non-equilibrium effects, such as the effect of shear flow on the rich degrees of freedom in complex fluids.
 Theoretical tools for Professor Olmsted’s research include statistical mechanics, hydrodynamics, and computer modeling.
 Students with programming skills will be able to write programs to perform calculations of increasing complexity; alternatively, Mathematica or MatLab or more sophisticated molecular dynamics packages may be used for some problems.
 Some projects will be appropriate for students with very strong mathematical skills in linear algebra, differential equations, and vector calculus/differential geometry.
-Project ideas this year will include the mechanics and dynamics of helical and straight fibrils, phase transitions and dynamics in lipid bilayers, nanoparticles induced by phase separation of complex polymer mixtures, the physics that underlies the process of protein production (“from the nucleus to the ribosome and back”), and the non-Newtonian fluid mechanics of Additive Manufacturing.
-Preference will be given to students with computation and/or modeling skills, and good grades in advanced courses such as quantum mechanics, Lagrangian mechanics, mathematical methods, and statistical mechanics.
+Project ideas this year include simulations of rod-like particles in flow fields (in conjunction with the Urbach Group), simulations of polymer glasses, the physics that underlies the process of protein production (“from the nucleus to the ribosome and back”), and the non-Newtonian fluid mechanics of Additive Manufacturing (3D printing), and analysis of computer simulations of small molecules diffusing in the skin.
+It is likely that other projects will emerge between now and then!